 6. Use water-resistant sunscreens

 This is useful whenever you go swimming or exercising as your perspiration will wear the sunscreen off.
 Water-resistant sunscreens are also useful for daily use in Singapore’s humid weather since we tend to perspire more.

 7. Exfoliate often as it helps the skin absorb moisturizers in the sunscreen

 8. Seek shade especially when you feel your skin burning

 Don’t worry if you’re currently using a sunblock!
-Sunblock also shields the skin from the sun’s harmful rays, deferring only in mechanism.
-Sunscreens usually lasts for about 3 years so invest in a good one and start including sunscreens in your daily skincare routine to fight the prowess of the evil sun!(:
+Sunblock also shields the skin from the sun’s harmful rays, deferring only in mechanisms.
+Sunscreens usually last for about 3 years, so invest in a good one and start including sunscreens in your daily skincare routine to fight the prowess of the evil sun!(: